davinkii260/bonitogabriel_tech/README.md

 ## 👤 About Me
 - 🎓 Background: Computer Science student with passion for Art, Software engineering, and Design.
 - 🌍 Explorer of history, psychology, philosophy, and pop culture.
 - 🎯 Goal: To become a Successful Person and CEO.
+- 🦸‍♂️Marvel and DC Fan

 ---